Thraka/thraka.github.io/articles/getting-started-sadconsole-core-standard.md

 # Create a new SadConsole .NET Core project

-This page describes how to create a new project based on SadConsole Standard using .NET Core 2.2.
+This page describes how to create a new project based on SadConsole Standard using .NET Core 3.1.

 The .NET Core SDK includes easy ways to create a project, add references, and build/compile, without any sort of editor.
 This tutorial will show you how to create a new project using the .NET Core SDK.
 You can then open that project with your editor or IDE of choice.

 SadConsole uses MonoGame 3.7+.

+It may be easier to create a new project using the .NET Core SadConsole templates.
+For more information, see [Create a new SadConsole .NET Core project with the SadConsole templates](getting-started-sadconsole-core-cli-template.md).

 You can also [create a new project in Visual Studio](getting-started-sadconsole-core-visualstudio.md).

 ## Prerequisites

-[Download and install the .NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2).
-You can use .NET Core 2.0 through 2.2, or the 3.0 preview.
+[Download and install the .NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+You can use .NET Core 2.1 or .NET Core 3.1.
 To see what versions you have, run `dotnet --info`.
-If this command fails, download the .NET Core SDK.
+If this command fails, your install may have failed, you don't have .NET Core, or it's not added to your terminal path variable.

 >[!NOTE]
->.NET Core 3.0 allows you to hide the console window that is automatically generated with a .NET Core app.
+>.NET Core 3.1 allows you to hide the console window that is automatically generated with a .NET Core app.

 ## Create your working folder